theYiome/elastic-objects-rs/README.md

-# Elastic objects symultion with Rust
+# Elastic objects simulation with Rust
 (not yet) Using GPU acceleration.

 # How to run